 Before you know it, your teenager will be leaving the nest.
 So, take the opportunity now to teach your teenager some critical life skills.
 Like laundry, how to shop for groceries, and some basic first aid.
 Here are our Top 10 life skills for teens.

 Before teens launch from home, they should learn to start being their own advocates.
 In fact, when it comes to life skills for teens, self advocacy is at the top of our list.
 If your teen can understand his own needs and emotions, learn to speak up for himself, and act to ensure that his needs are met, he will have more of a sense of control over his circumstances and gain self-confidence in his ability to make good decisions for himself.
-Here’s an easy way to help your teenager develop this skill: When she needs to interact with an adult—a teacher, health-care provider, etc.—encourage her to take the lead.
+Here’s an easy way to help your teenager develop this skill: When they need to interact with an adult—a teacher, health-care provider, etc.—encourage her to take the lead.

-Your college student will need to fly alone for the first time, navigate a city subway system, get an Uber, or find a building on an unfamiliar campus.
+Your college student will need to fly alone for the first time, navigate a city subway system, or find a building on an unfamiliar campus.
 Set your teen loose in high school, and have them learn to get places on their own.
 Ask them to give you directions describing how to get somewhere.
 Ask your teen to drive when you go out.
-Show him how to use an app (like Google Maps or Transit).
+Show them how to use an app (like Google Maps or Transit).

 Picking up the phone and making an appointment instead of relying on your mom to do it is a necessary skill.
-By the time your teenager is a junior or senior in high school, she should do the important stuff for herself —doctor’s appointments, haircuts, oil changes—the kinds of appointments she’ll need to make at college and beyond.
+By the time your teenager is a junior or senior in high school, they should do the important stuff for themselves—doctor’s appointments, haircuts, oil changes—the kinds of appointments they’ll need to make at college and beyond.
 Teens don’t like talking on the phone, but it’s a vital skill.
 Go over basics such as identifying yourself, speaking slowly and clearly, using proper phone etiquette, and being an attentive listener.

-It’s time to roll up your sleeves and make sure your son can do laundry before he’s on his own.
+It’s time to roll up your sleeves and make sure your teenager can do laundry before they’re on their own.
 Help your teenager out a few times, then step back and—here’s the hard part—don’t step back in.

-Did you hear about the college roommates who called their parents, not 911, when their house caught on fire?
+A few years ago, two college roommates called their parents, not 911, when their house caught on fire?
 We need to help our teenagers understand what to do in a life-threatening emergency.
 This one’s easy: Call 911.
 But teenagers should also know how to handle more mundane home emergencies, which, while not life threatening, could cause serious damage (for example, how to shut off the water).

 Your teen needs to know how to write an appropriate email, with correct grammar, spelling, and punctuation.
 Teens should also be able to write a formal letter, including a cover letter.
 Teenagers also need to know how and when to write a thank you note.
 In addition, they should remember that human contact still matters, and that there are some situations where people still need to discuss things face-to-face (like an apology).